firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-56:13">For thou hast delivered my soul from death: wilt not thou deliver my feet from falling, that I may walk before God in the light of the living?</p>

-<p id="psa-57:1"><To the chief Musician, Altaschith, Michtam of David, when he fled from Saul in the cave.> Be merciful unto me, O God, be merciful unto me: for my soul trusteth in thee: yea, in the shadow of thy wings will I make my refuge, until these calamities be overpast.</p>
+<p id="psa-57:1">Be merciful unto me, O God, be merciful unto me: for my soul trusteth in thee: yea, in the shadow of thy wings will I make my refuge, until these calamities be overpast.</p>

 <p id="psa-57:2">I will cry unto God most high; unto God that performeth all things for me.</p>